 The pass standard for each question is determined in the weeks before candidates sit the exam.
 A common myth is that only a set proportion of candidates is allowed to pass.
-Please make sure that your trainee knows that is not so.
-Both training and assessment committees would be very pleased indeed if all exam candidates were well enough prepared to pass.
+Please know that is not so.
+Both training and assessment committees would be very pleased indeed if all exam candidates were well enough prepared to pass their exams.

 The practical examination has pairs of items of three types - history-taking, physical examination and exhibit-based - a total of six items all up.
 These test a spread of the 58 relevant learning objectives across all curricular domains except critical appraisal and research methods (Domains 30 and 40) - see Appendix 3 to this document.
-The historytaking stations may refer to the work-related causes of a person's medical condition or a person's return to work after treatment.
+The history-taking stations may refer to the work-related causes of a person's medical condition or a person's return to work after treatment.

-Preparing for these exams
+Preparing for your exams